What is the National Parents’ Committee for Primary and Secondary Education?

 - Setting the agenda and supporting parents as regards key issues such as indoor climate, bullying, parent meetings, schoolwork, etc.

 FUG is appointed by the King in the Council of State for a period of four years.
-FUG consists of a chairman, a vice chairman, five members and two deputy members.
+FUG consists of a chairman, a vice chairman and five members.
 The members come from different parts of the country and have children at school.
 Members must have worked actively as a parent representative at school or municipal level.

 The current FUG was appointed on 16th December 2011 for the period 2012-2015.